KEP-5677: DRA Resource Availability Visibility

 Following the CSR pattern, the controller processes each request exactly once:

-1. When a new ResourcePoolStatusRequest is created, it is added to work queue
+1. When a new ResourcePoolStatusRequest is created, it is added to the work queue.

-2. Controller checks if status.observationTime is already set
+2. Controller checks if status is already non-nil.

-3. If set, the request was already processed - controller skips it
+3. If non-nil, the request was already processed — controller skips it.

-4. If not set, controller computes pool status and writes to status
+4. If nil, controller computes pool status and writes to status.

 Reusing Existing Informers